wang-hui/HCAL/README.md

 # DLPHIN test
-This is a git repo for DLPHIN test using 2018 MC and data
+This is a git repo for DLPHIN tests
+Use master branch for 2018 MC and data
-For run 3 MC, please check the CMSSW_11_1_x branch
+Use the CMSSW_11_1_x branch for run 3 MC

 1. setup CMSSW and this repo
 ```